Topology of random geometric complexes: a survey: Extending to manifolds

 The exact setup studied was as follows.
-Let $\cM\subset \R^d$ be a $m$-dimensional smooth closed manifold (compact and without a boundary).
-Let $f:\cM\to \R^d$ be a probability density function supported on $\cM$.
-Let $\cX_n = \{X_1,\ldots, X_n\}$ be a set of $\iid$ points generated by $f$, and let $\C(n,r)$ be the \cech complex generated by these points (using $d$-dimensional balls).
+Let $M\subset \R^d$ be a $m$-dimensional smooth closed manifold (compact and without a boundary).
+Let $f:M\to \R^d$ be a probability density function supported on $M$.
+Let $\cX_n = \{X_1,\ldots, X_n\}$ be a set of $\iid$ points generated by $f$, and let $\C_r(n)$ be the \cech complex generated by these points (using $d$-dimensional balls).
 The results in this case turn out to be very similar to the ones we described earlier, even though the proofs require different analysis tools.
 In the following we briefly review the results in \cite{BM14} and highlight the main difference from the results in $\R^d$.

-In the subcritical regime, the results for both the Betti numbers $\beta_i(n,r)$ and the number of critical points $N_i(n,r)$ are almost identical to those presented in Sections \ref{sec:betti_subcrit} and \ref{sec:morse}.
+The first thing to note is that here, the average degree behaves like $\Lambda = nr^m$ ($m$ being the intrinsic dimension of the manifold).
+In the subcritical regime, the results for both the Betti numbers $\beta_k(n)$ and the number of critical points $C_k(r)$ are almost identical to those presented in Sections \ref{sec:betti_subcrit} and \ref{sec:morse}.
 The main difference is that the ambient dimension $d$ is replaced by the intrinsic dimension $m$, and the limiting constants are a bit different.
 For example, we have that

 where

 These differences stem from the fact that in the subcritical regime the Betti numbers computation is very `local', and locally, a $m$-dimensional manifold looks very similar to $\R^m$.
 In the critical regime we also have very similar statements to the Euclidean setup.